-The APhA Annual Meeting and Exposition is a comprehensive meeting for pharmacy professionals and future leaders in pharmacy where you can learn about leadership, career opportunities, and patient safety from nationally recognized experts.
-2017 Annual Meeting is held March 24-27 in San Francisco, CA
+The APhA Annual Meeting & Exposition is a comprehensive meeting for pharmacy professionals and future leaders in pharmacy where you can learn about leadership, career opportunities, and patient safety from nationally recognized experts.
+The 2018 Annual Meeting is held March 16-19 in Nashville, Tennessee.

 What you can expect at this year’s conference

 Stage Set for the APhA Annual Meeting in Music City!

 The American Pharmacists Association (APhA) 2018 Annual Meeting & Exposition opens in Nashville, Tennessee, on Friday, March 16 and runs through Monday, March 19.
 The meeting, themed "Leading Our Communities in Patient Care," is a call to action that challenges pharmacists to act courageously and collectively to create productive changes in the profession.
 During the Opening General Session on Saturday, March 17, 2017-2018 AShP President Nancy Alvarez, PharmD, BCPS, FAPhA, will report how pharmacists are implementing her call to show how they care about patients and communities and how they exhibited leadership amid the natural disasters and a devastating influenza season.
 Dr. Alvarez will also convey how pharmacists are close to achieving provider status recognition under Medicare as they expand their roles in immunization, chronic disease management, pain management, and lessening the impact of opioid abuse.

 The meeting, emceed once again by Mark Walberg, takes place at the Music City Center and features over 100 learning opportunities to increase attendees' value and make big strides in their professional development, with the potential to earn up to 20 CPE credit hours.
 The convention affords numerious opportunities to network with peers and learn about innovative business and clinical concepts at sessions, product theatre luncheons, and collaborative workshops.